 The price of the course includes

-The price of the program excludes
+The price of the course excludes

 The Technical Climbing course is based from a helicopter accessed high mountain hut in the Southern Alps.
 Locations that we use for our program include Plateau Hut underneath Mt Cook & Mt Tasman, and Pioneer Hut at the head of the Fox Glacier.